 - Olive oil is loaded with antioxidant polyphenols, which support healthy cardiovascular function and winter insulation.

-> - Avocados are about 85% fat and harvested during the winter in warmer climates, making them the perfect winter fruit.
+- Avocados are about 85% fat and harvested during winter in warmer climates, making them the perfect winter fruit.
 They are high in omega-3 fatty acids as well as carotenoids, which are powerful antioxidants.

-> Sweet, Sour, Salty Foods
+Sweet, Sour, Salty Foods

 These foods calm vata.
 When temperatures drop and cold aggravates our nervous systems, we become less able to handle stress, have more trouble sleeping, and experience more feelings of anxiety.
 We live in a vata-aggravated society, but fortunately, nature provides the antidote!

 - Sweet: This does not mean sugar, treats, and desserts.
 Choose naturally sweet foods.
 Nourish the sweet taste with winter squash, root veggies (like carrots), and whole grains.